 Friends and families get together

-LX Factory has organised events for the young creatives as well as for families with children.
+LX Factory has organized events for the young creatives as well as for families with children.
 Concerts, street art performances, workshops – almost everything what is needed to spend a day off in a very active and satisfying way.

 Productive social spaces

 Again, the idea of transforming old factories into modern, lively spaces for people has become a success.
-Personally, I was very inspired by LX Factory – especially because it was a first place that I’ve seen so far that seems to be a small creative neighbourhood with a wide offer for everyone – not only for businesses and not only during the weekends.
+Personally, I was very inspired by LX Factory – especially because it was a first place that I’ve seen so far that seems to be a small creative neighborhood with a wide offer for everyone – not only for businesses and not only during the weekends.
 LX Factory offers a day-to-day opportunity to work in a very inspiring environment, meet new people, collaborate with each other and motivate others to change!
 What kind of change?
 A change in the way of thinking about public space management, methods of spending free time or work environment types.
-Hope such initiatives will occur as inspiration to organise other productive social spaces.
+Hope such initiatives will occur as inspiration to organize other productive social spaces.

 Have you known a similar concept in your city or country?
 If so, share with us your thoughts about it in the comments below!